RakshitSawhney/Node-Fault-Detection-and-Intelligent-Data-Re-routing/README.md

 # Node Fault Detection and Intelligent Data Re-routing

-This project was an exploratory project done in college.
+This repo contains the code for an exploratory project done as part of the course curriculum.
 The aim was to develop a system capable of detecting faults in network nodes and re-routing data intelligently to ensure continuous and efficient network communication.

 ## Project Description